broadinstitute/gatk-sv/module07_boost/README.md

 Example of the boost score cutoff table can be found at: *./example_boost_cff_table/boost_cff_table_minus1.tsv*

-## Below are brief descriptions of the scripts involved in this process:

-**Step2.boost_filter.R**  - Script to train boost model.
-Note: this script is expected to run on local computer, and paths to all required inputs are hard coded.

-**Step3.apply_boost_filter.R**  - Script to apply boost model.

 The docker files for `sv_benchmark_docker` can be found at: gatk-sv/dockerfiles/rdpesr_docker